 Our pet visit policy:

-• Therapy dogs from the Coulee Region Humane Society are welcome in our facility.
+- Therapy dogs from the Coulee Region Humane Society are welcome in our facilities.

 Gundersen recognizes that service animals provide a valuable service during care to our patients.
 We will ask handlers if the animal is required because of a disability and what task the animal performs for them.
 This helps us identify service animals and allows us to record the animal in the patient's chart.
-Service animals are allowed anywhere the patient would normally be allowed on campus, with the exception of sterile environments, operating rooms, or other areas that would present a safety risk.
+Service animals are allowed anywhere the patient would normally be allowed on campus, except for sterile environments, operating rooms or other areas that would present a safety risk.

 Pets and companion animals